mgree/mute/README.md

 `mute` uses the GNU debugger, `gdb`, to intervene on processes. `mute` will not work without `gdb`.

-Autodetecting file descriptors that point at ttys with `mute -a` currently depends on `procfs`, and will fail if `/proc/PID/fd/` does not exist.
+Autodetecting file descriptors that point at ttys with `mute -t` currently depends on `procfs`, and will fail if `/proc/PID/fd/` does not exist.